ducdefuc/Laboration3-GymApp/extras/Issues.md

 NFR1.2: The application shall be developed using object-oriented programming principles to promote reusability and modularity.

-NFR2: The user should be able to access the code over the internet.
+NFR2: The user should be able to access the application over the internet.

 # Vision